reflex-dev/reflex-web/README.md

 ## Contributing

 We welcome contributions of any size!
+Feel free to open issues, especially for sections of the documentation that you find confusing or need clarification.

 Below are some good ways to get started in the Reflex community.

--   **Join Our Discord**: Our [Discord](https://discord.gg/T5WSbC2YtQ) is the best place to get help on your Reflex project and to discuss how you can contribute.
+ - **Join our Discord**: Our [Discord](https://discord.gg/T5WSbC2YtQ) is the best place to get help on your Reflex project and to discuss how you can contribute.
--   **GitHub Discussions**: A great way to talk about features you want added or things that are confusing/need clarification.
+ - **Join our Discourse**: Our [forum](https://forum.reflex.dev/) is a great way to talk about features you want added or things that are confusing/need clarification.
  - **GitHub Issues**: [Issues](https://github.com/reflex-dev/reflex/issues) are an excellent way to report bugs.
 Additionally, you can try and solve an existing issue and submit a PR.

 We are actively looking for contributors, no matter your skill level or experience.
 To contribute check out [CONTIBUTING.md](https://github.com/reflex-dev/reflex/blob/main/CONTRIBUTING.md)